 1. It protects against Type-2 diabetes, cancer, multiple sclerosis, and tuberculosis.

-2. It boosts immunities and helps thwart winter colds and flu.
+2. It boosts your natural immunity, and helps thwart colds and flu.

 3. Vitamin D is important in supporting a healthy, cardiovascular system, as it helps regulate the heartbeat, and reduces the chances of heart problems or stroke.